sha-red/pandora/README.md

 ##  Updating

-  To update pandora to the latest version run this:
+  To update pandora to the latest development version run this:

     su pandora
     cd /srv/pandora
-    ./update.py
+    ./update.py dev

   this will update pandora/oxjs/python-ox and list possible upgrades to the db